 Is it common for our why to change? does our wide change throughout our teaching career or throughout our teaching journey.
 Is that okay if it changes?

 I believe that there is a strong possibility that your whack can be changed.
-And I'll say that in a sense of totally transformed.
+And I'll say that in the sense of totally transformed.
 I can say that in the sense of added to.
-I can say that in the sense of maybe taking a part of it out or perfecting it, maybe you start out with a general example or gen Y, but as you've continued to walk forward, it becomes more intense or more, Complex based on your experiences.
+I can say that in the sense of maybe taking a part of it out or perfecting it, maybe you start with a general example or gen Y, but as you've continued to walk forward, it becomes more intense or more, Complex based on your experiences.

 I appreciate you sharing your passion for finding our why, but how do we even get started?
 But it sounds like a huge philosophical question that maybe we tackle early in our college career and would never visit again.
 So, what are some strategies that you have that we can get started and starting to craft our why for our educational journey.